kislerdm/pulumi-neon/README.md

 * [Python](https://www.python.org/downloads/) (called as `python3`).
 For recent versions of MacOS, the system-installed version is fine.
 * [.NET](https://dotnet.microsoft.com/download)

-### Build & test the boilerplate XYZ provider
+### Build & test the Neon provider

-1. Create a new Github CodeSpaces environment using this repository.
-1. Open a terminal in the CodeSpaces environment.
 1. Run `make build install` to build and install the provider.
-1. Run `make gen_examples` to generate the example programs in `examples/` off of the source `examples/yaml` example program.
+2. Run `make gen_examples` to generate the example programs in `examples/` off of the source `examples/yaml` example program.
-1. Run `make up` to run the example program in `examples/yaml`.
+3. Run `make up` to run the example program in `examples/yaml`.
-1. Run `make down` to tear down the example program.
+4. Run `make down` to tear down the example program.

-### Creating a new provider repository

-Pulumi offers this repository as a [GitHub template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for convenience.
-From this repository:

-1. Click "Use this template".
-1. Set the following options:
-   * Owner: pulumi
-   * Repository name: pulumi-xyz-native (replace "xyz" with the name of your provider)
-   * Description: Pulumi provider for xyz
-   * Repository type: Public
-1. Clone the generated repository.

-From the templated repository:

-1. Run the following command to update files to use the name of your provider (third-party: use your GitHub organization/username):

-    ```bash
-    make prepare NAME=foo REPOSITORY=github.com/pulumi/pulumi-foo ORG=myorg
-    ```

-   This will do the following:
-   - rename folders in `provider/cmd` to `pulumi-resource-{NAME}`
-   - replace dependencies in `provider/go.mod` to reflect your repository name
-   - find and replace all instances of the boilerplate `xyz` with the `NAME` of your provider.
-   - find and replace all instances of the boilerplate `abc` with the `ORG` of your provider.
-   - replace all instances of the `github.com/pulumi/pulumi-xyz` repository with the `REPOSITORY` location
+Note that you could execute the commands in the Github CodeSpaces environment using this repository.

 #### Build the provider and install the plugin